scana/ok-gradle/README.md

 IntelliJ/Android Studio Plugin for searching artifacts ids of popular Java libraries.

-Use those for adding new dependencies easily to your build.gradle files.
+Use those for adding new dependencies easily to your build.gradle/build.gradle.kts files.

 #### Retrofit - which one was it?
 ```